 Click here for a video of the event taken by Net News Ledger Thunder Bay

 Click here to listen to the interview with Dr. Dianne Saxe on CBC Superior Morning (six minutes)

 Click here to read the Chronicle Journal "Accountability ensures gov't puts environment work ahead of games" article by Graham Saunders

-Saskatchewan's case against the Federal carbon tax to be heard on Feb 13 and 14, 2019
+Saskatchewan's case against the Federal carbon tax was heard on Feb 13 and 14, 2019

-Canada need's to honour global commitments to reduce greenhouse gas emissions.
-It is the federal government's responsibility to ensure Canada meets those targets.
-The federal government is imposing a carbon tax (which according to the recent Nobel Prize winner in economics, William Nordhous, is the most effective and effecient way of achieving results) on provinces without an adequate carbon pricing plan.
+In order to honour global commitments to reduce greenhouse gas emissions the federal is imposing a carbon tax (which according to the recent Nobel Prize winner in economics, William Nordhous, is the most effective and efficient way of achieving results) on provinces without an adequate carbon pricing plan.

-The Ontario and Saskatchewan provincial governnments are planning to prevent the federal government from implementing their carbon tax.
+The Ontario and Saskatchewan provincial governnments are planning to prevent the federal government from implementing this carbon tax.